msaadm/task-management-laravel-react/README.md

 ## License

-This project is licensed under the MIT License - search MIT License for details.
+This project is licensed under the MIT License - see the [LICENSE] for details.